 Mary had been thinking about alternative education for Billy to get him out of that environment, she just didn’t know where to begin, and hasn’t done anything about it yet.
 She wasn’t actually searching for a solution, but this looks interesting.

 She clicks on the “Learn More” button and arrives on a landing page offering some information about the advantages of charter schools in general, and about this school in particular.
 Mary has just become aware that charter schools offer a solution to Billy’s issues, and this particular school looks like it might be a good choice.
-She is now entering the “evaluation” stage, and is just now becoming a serious prospect for enrolment.Kim’s Story:
+She is now entering the “evaluation” stage, and is just now becoming a serious prospect for enrollment.Kim’s Story:

 On the other hand, Kim had a pretty good idea what she was looking for.
 Her daughter Stacy was truly a gifted child, and was looking for a more stimulating environment with some structure.
 Since Kim already had an idea what she was looking for, she initiated the search on Google.
 In this case, Kim was looking for a charter school that met her needs, the school wasn’t looking for her.